mozerpol/NotesFromLearning/STM32_Arm_Programming_book/README.md

 I/O PA5".
 2. Enable clock for port A. <br/>
 Register RCC_AHB1ENR can enable or disable clock for GPIOx.
-Base address of RCC_AHB1ENR is 0x40023800, this can be found in reference manual in the table STM32F446xx register boundary addresses. <br/>
+Base address of RCC_AHB1ENR is RCC address + RCC_AHB1ENR offset = 0x40023800 + 0x30 = 0x40023830,
+this can be found in reference manual in the table STM32F446xx register boundary addresses.
-Address for GPIOA is RCC_AHB1ENR address + offset address for GPIOA = 0x40023800 + 0x30 = 0x40023830.
-Offset addres is described in reference manual
-table RCC register map and reset values. <br/>

 | ![Image](https://github.com/user-attachments/assets/d5b48e72-8065-4951-a855-f52eab935dbf) |
 |:--:|